The Bible Answer to Avoid Teacher Burnout: How to teach with energy & passion all year long

 It's no wonder we're so exhausted all the time, finding ourselves falling asleep on the drive home.

-But keep going because we believe in what we're doing.
+But we keep going because we believe in what we're doing.
 We might even say we love it, despite the challenges.
 So we slap our faces, somehow make it home, and dive right into the next item on our to-do list, determined to do our best for the kids.

 But do we ever stop to consider how much more effective we could be if we had more energy?
 If we could keep up our passion all year long?
 If we weren't constantly teetering on the brink of burnout, wondering how on earth we'll make it through the week?